execvpe/stack-interpreter/README.md

 # Stack Interpreter
-A simple runtime stack-assembly interpreter and calculator
+A simple runtime assembly interpreter and calculator

 Build